Arpan-shrma/crime_watch/readme.md

 This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) License.

-You are free to use, modify, and distribute this software, provided that the original license is included with any substantial copies of the software.
+You are free to use, modify, and distribute this software, provided that the original license is included with any substantial copies of the software. (**Note**: If the link to dashboard is not working contact collaborators)